Therapy Services in NJ

 Yoga therapy includes a range of exercises that can be customized to fit the needs of people with mental health issues and substance use disorders.
 Some of the most common yoga exercises include:

-Yoga ndra or yogic sleep is a form of guided relaxation that encourages deep relaxation and promotes restful sleep.
+- Yoga Nidra (Yogic Sleep): Yoga nidra or yogic sleep is a form of guided relaxation that encourages deep relaxation and promotes restful sleep.
 It is a form of relaxation that involves lying in a relaxed position and guided by a certified yoga therapist.

 These are a few of the ways in which yoga therapy works.
 Each person will have their own treatment plan that is tailored to their individual needs and objectives.